 However, ecology is a highly empirical and fragmented discipline, and it is challenging to find a good entry point from other fields.
 Existing textbooks offer inside views of the discipline, e.g. lists of focal topics and applications, but the intuitions that have shaped it are often implicit.
 It may take years for an outside viewer to form a coherent picture of how to connect these puzzle pieces, why different perspectives coexist, and especially which questions are worth asking, i.e. where meaningful mathematical and theoretical advances can truly be contributed.

 Community ecology spans the gap between two levels of description where quantitative models are arguably more easily grounded in physics and chemistry: individual organisms (e.g. metabolism and movement) and ecosystem processes (e.g. carbon cycling).
-Communities are perhaps harder to delineate empirically and study rigorously, and our goal will be to show why and how this might be done.
+Communities are perhaps harder to delineate empirically and study rigorously, and our goal will be to review why and how this might be done.

 Audience